jburguete/mpcotool/README.md

         <variable name="variable_M" minimum="min_value" maximum="max_value" precision="precision_digits" sweeps="sweeps_number" nbits="bits_number"/>
     </calibrate>

+* *"precision"* defined for each variable.
+Number of precision digits to evaluate the variable.
+0 apply for integer numbers.

-* *"weight"* associated to every experiment multiplies the objective value obtained for every experiment in the final objective function value.
+* *"weight"* defined for each experiment.
+Multiplies the objective value obtained for each experiment in the final objective function value.

 Implemented algorithms are: